zeinkap/halal-bites-atl/README.md

   - PostgreSQL (Neon)
   - Cloudinary for image storage
   - Redis (Upstash) for caching
-  - Nodemailer for email notifications
+  - Nodemailer with SendGrid for email notifications
+  - Google OAuth for authentication

 ## Testing